jafarlihi/addressbook/README.md

 /api/contact-list/{id}/contact DELETE -> Delete a contact from contact-list

 When creating a contact-list you should pass in a JSON payload with field "name".
-When searching for contact-lists by name you should pass in a JSON payload with field "term" (referring to search term).
+When searching for contact-lists by name you should pass in a JSON payload with field "term", referring to search term.
-When adding or deleting a contact to/from contact-list you should pass in a JSON payload with field "id" (referring to contact ID).
+When adding/deleting a contact to/from contact-list you should pass in a JSON payload with field "id", referring to contact ID.
+Also note that "id" should be of JSON Number type.